yuzhy8701/rules_rust/docs/src/crate_universe.md

 Commonly this is done by passing the file to the `build_script_data` annotation for the crate, and using `build_script_env` to tell the build script where the file is.
 That env var may often use `$(execroot)` to get the path to the label, or `$${pwd}/` as a prefix if the path given is relative to the execroot (as will frequently happen when using a toolchain).A

-There is an example of this in the "complicated dependencies" section of https://github.com/bazelbuild/rules_rust/blob/main/examples/crate_universe/WORKSPACE.bazel which builds libz-ng-sys.
+There is an example of this in the "complicated dependencies" section of https://github.com/bazelbuild/rules_rust/blob/main/examples/crate_universe/WORKSPACE.bazel which builds boring-sys.

 ### Building with Bazel and supplying via an override